-The Sitka Local Foods Network is holding an open house for potential board members and volunteers from 6-7:45 p.m. on Wednesday, on a date TBA (we don’t meet as often during the summer months).
+The Sitka Local Foods Network is holding an open house for potential board members and volunteers from 6-7 p.m. on Wednesday, on a date TBA (we don’t meet as often during the summer months).
 Due to COVID-19 coronavirus health concerns and the need to social-distance, we will meet using Zoom online meetings (a meeting link will be sent by email if you contact Charles Bingham at the email address below).
 This is a good time to learn about what we’re doing and how you can help.

 Please consider joining the board of directors for the Sitka Local Foods Network to help us pursue our mission to increase the amount of locally produced and harvested food in the diets of Southeast Alaskans.
 We need more board members in order to keep running our programs.

 We also hope to help with the Sitka Community Gardens project as we look for a new location now that Blatchley Community Garden has been closed.
 In addition, some board members have supported other local foods projects in Sitka, such as the Sitka Kitch, Let’s Grow Sitka, the Sick-A-Waste compost project, the Sitka Community Food Assessment project, Sitka Fish-To-Schools, other school education projects and more.

-To apply for a spot on the board, please fill out the application linked below and submit it to firstname.lastname@example.org.
+To apply for a spot on the board, please fill out the application linked below and submit it to email@example.com.
 For more information, please email us.
 Please note this is a working board, and our group is evolving and maturing as we try to raise funds to hire staff.
-Board terms are for three years, with three seats up for reapplication each winter.
+Board terms are for three years, with seats up for reapplication each winter.